AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>queryMaintainer.queryMaintainerWithID</ins>
-<p>used to query the details of Classification IDs pertaining to the ID argument provided in the function</p>
+<p>used to query the details of maintianer pertaining to the ID argument provided in the function</p>
 <p><strong>Function Signature</strong></p>

 `queryMaintainerWithID: (id: any) => Promise<any>;`